JUNE 1945

 Six submarines sink 8 Japanese ships.

-Most of Third Fleet arrived Leyte after 3-months of continuous operations and kamakaze attack.
+Most of Third Fleet arrives Leyte after 3-months of continuous operations and kamakaze attacks off Okinawa.

 Jun 14.
 British task group make air and surface attacks on Truk.